vekatze/neut/book/src/modal-metaprogramming.md

 Neut provides primitives that can only be used at compile time.
 By using them, we can perform special computations that are not available in ordinary runtime code.

 To describe such compile-time parts of a program, Neut has the code type `'a` and the concept of _stages_.
-They can be understood almost in the same way as `+a` and layers.
+They can be understood in much the same way as `+a` and layers.

 ### Creating and Using Code